 Virgin Satellite Infill

-The Virgin Satellite Infill project was a base building scope that successfully infilled the existing landscaped courtyard within the southern satellite of the Domestic Terminal Building.
+The Virgin Satellite Infill project is a base building scope that proposes to infill the existing landscaped courtyard within the southern satellite of the Domestic Terminal Building, with the creation of new floor area at level 1 and level 2; together with the building services required to support this new floor area.

 Client: Hansen Yuncken